Shaw dental clinic gives kids a smile

 |0

-This work, Shaw dental clinic gives kids a smile [Image 5 of 5], by SSgt Ashley Maldonado-Suarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shaw dental clinic gives kids a smile, by SSgt Ashley Maldonado-Suarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT